 What should I do to prepare for my appointment?

 Be sure you bring your state-issued photo ID for paperwork.
 You cannot get tattooed you without this.

 EAT!
 One of the biggest mistakes folks make is to arrive hungry.
 Your body needs fuel so it can cope with the stress you are about to put it through.
-If you forget or don't have time, there's a vending machine down the hall and I will force you to get something!
+If you forget or don't have time, I will force you to get something!
 You risk getting sick, light-headed or worse - passing out.
 You're in good hands should this occur but let's not go there at all.